 Hope this helps and enjoy your travels.

 I'd add one more advice: when you get into Argentina at the international airport (Ministro Pistarini, also known as 'Ezeiza'), only change yours USD at 'Banco de la Nacion Argentina' which is located after you go throught 'customs'.
 You will get here the official rate.
-Enjoy Argentina! about 6 years ago
+Enjoy Argentina! over 6 years ago

 Right, don't exchange money on the "black market" you are at risk of getting fake notes, and then being followed by robbers.

 Also I, myself, wouldn't advise paying with dollars were possible, when you pay with dollars strait away is often more expensive than paying with pesos.
-Argentinians tend to rise prices to foreigners, since they consider they have more money and therefore can afford to pay more, if you offer dollars is like offering to pay the double. about 6 years agoAnswered by A via WorldNomads.com
+Argentinians tend to rise prices to foreigners, since they consider they have more money and therefore can afford to pay more, if you offer dollars is like offering to pay the double. over 6 years agoAnswered by A via WorldNomads.com

 The secret is out: with its gorgeous landscapes, cosmopolitan cities and lively culture, Argentina is a traveller's paradise.
 It stretches almost 3500km from Bolivia to the tip of South America, encompasses a wide array of geography and climates,

-Bertram Snyder about 6 years ago
+Bertram Snyder over 6 years ago